CAFDataProcessing/worker-document/worker-document-shared/README.md

 The composite document format also supports running custom scripts when documents are being processed.

 Scripts may be specified inline using the `script` key, or alternatively references to external scripts may be specified using the `storageRef` or `url` keys.
+Additionally the `engine` key can be used to specify which script engine the script should be executed on.
+The valid options are either `NASHORN` or `GRAAL_JS`referring to the Nashorn and GraalVM engines respectively.
+`NASHORN` is the default if `engine` is not specified.

     {
         "document": {